Founded | January 25, 2001 |

 Website | www |

-Pro Wrestling Zero1 (プロレスリングゼロ1, Puroresuringuzerowan) (stylized as Pro Wrestling ZERO1), formerly known as Pro Wrestling Zero-One and Pro Wrestling Zero1-Max (stylised in all capital letters) and often referred to simply as Zero1, is a Japanese professional wrestling promotion founded in 2001.
-It was affiliated with the National Wrestling Alliance (NWA) from 2001 until late 2004 and briefly reaffiliated in 2011.
+Pro Wrestling Zero1 (プロレスリングゼロ1, Puroresuringuzerowan, stylized as Pro Wrestling ZERO1), formerly known as Pro Wrestling Zero-One and Pro Wrestling Zero1-Max (stylized as Pro Wrestling ZERO-ONE and Pro Wrestling Zero1-MAX, respectively) and often referred to simply as Zero1, is a Japanese professional wrestling promotion founded in 2001.
+It was affiliated with the National Wrestling Alliance (NWA) from 2001 until late 2004 and briefly reaffiliated with the NWA in 2011.
+It was affiliated with AWA Superstars of Wrestling (AWA) from 2005 until late 2007 and has been affiliated with the United Wrestling Network (UWN) since 2017.

-Zero1 has had working agreements with Pro Wrestling Noah, All Japan Pro Wrestling, New Japan Pro-Wrestling, Riki Pro, Hustle, Big Mouth Loud, King's Road and Dragondoor (now El Dorado Wrestling) which enabled Zero1 wrestlers to challenge for and hold the other promotions' titles.
-The promotion also had their own dojo which would eventually be known as the "Takeshiba Coliseum".
+In its early years, Zero1 had working agreements with Pro Wrestling Noah (Noah), All Japan Pro Wrestling (AJPW), NJPW, Riki Pro, Hustle, Big Mouth Loud, King's Road, and Dragondoor, which enabled Zero1 wrestlers to challenge for and hold the other promotions' titles.
+The promotion also operated their own dojo, which was referred to as the "Takeshiba Coliseum".

-On September 12, 2006, Zero1-Max joined 12 other pro wrestling companies and joined the Global Professional Wrestling Alliance (GPWA), a professional wrestling alliance that fostered an environment of cooperation rather than competition.
-The alliance also occasionally put on "Super Shows" where all the promotions sent fighters to compete representing their own companies under the GPWA banner.
-Pro Wrestling Noah's CEO Mitsuharu Misawa was inaugurated as the first chairman of the new alliance, with Zero1-Max's Yoshiyuki Nakamura announced as the company's president.
+On September 12, 2006, Zero1-Max joined 12 other wrestling companies to form the Global Professional Wrestling Alliance (GPWA), a professional wrestling alliance that intended to "foster an environment of cooperation rather than competition."
+The alliance planned to hold occasional "Super Shows" where all member promotions would send wrestlers to compete under the GPWA banner.
+Noah's CEO Mitsuharu Misawa was inaugurated as the first chairman of the GPWA, while Zero1-Max's Yoshiyuki Nakamura was announced as the alliance's president.
 The GPWA folded in 2009.

-In 2008, the promotion shortened the name to Pro Wrestling Zero1.
+In 2008, the promotion shortened its name to Pro Wrestling Zero1.
 In 2011, the promotion returned to the NWA as their Japanese territory.
 In March 2011, NWA presented Zero1 with the NWA Pan-Pacific Premium Heavyweight Championship in celebration of the promotion's tenth anniversary.
-In July, Daisuke Sekimoto won the Fire Festival to become the first champion.
-Zero1 soon left the NWA, renaming their NWA-branded championships to "New Wrestling Alliance" championships.
+In July, Daisuke Sekimoto won the Fire Festival to become the first NWA Pan-Pacific Premium Heavyweight champion.
+Later in 2011, Zero1 left the NWA, renaming their NWA-branded championships to "New Wrestling Alliance" championships.

-On December 17, 2013, Zero1 announced a corporate restructuring taking place at the start of the new year.[5]
+On December 17, 2013, Zero1 announced a corporate restructuring taking place at the start of the 2014.[5]

-On September 16, 2016, Dream On Stage was announced as Zero1's new parent company.
+During a September 16, 2016 press conference, Dream On Stage was announced as Zero1's new parent company.
 Also announced was a partnership between Zero1 and Akebono's Ōdō company.[6]
-On May 22, 2017, Pro Wrestling Zero1 partnered with the United Wrestling Network to become the group's official Japanese affiliate.[7]
-On July 3, 2018, it was announced that the promotion be undergoing a management change, with Yoshitaka Ono stepping down as the CEO, Katsumi Sasazaki would become the Representative Director and President of the promotion, Shinjiro Otani would be taking over as the chairman of the board and Masato Tanaka and Kohei Sato would split the vice-president role of the promotion.[8]
+On May 22, 2017, Zero1 partnered with the United Wrestling Network to become the group's official Japanese affiliate.[7]
+On July 3, 2018, it was announced that the promotion be undergoing a management change, with Yoshitaka Ono stepping down as the CEO.
+Katsumi Sasazaki would be appointed the representative director and president of the promotion, while Shinjiro Otani took on the chairman of the board position and Masato Tanaka and Kohei Sato split the vice-president role of the promotion.[8]

-On February 1, 2020, Kazuhiro Iwamoto announced that the ownership of the promotion would be transferred from the previous management company Deam on Stage to iFD, with Iwamoto establishing a plan to reform from scratch, which would include holding a show in the Ryōgoku Kokugikan on April 13, 2021, as part of the promotion's 20th anniversary, with goal of holding a show in the Roygoku Kokugikan annually, while also providing the wrestlers with fixed contracts, which also include social security.
+On February 1, 2020, Zero1 president Kazuhiro Iwamoto announced that the ownership of the promotion would be transferred from the previous management company Dream On Stage to iFD.
+Iwamoto additionally announced a plan to reform the promotion, which would include holding a show in the Ryōgoku Kokugikan on April 13, 2021, as part of the promotion's 20th anniversary, with a further goal of holding a show in the Roygoku Kokugikan annually, while also providing Zero1 wrestlers with fixed contracts and social security.

 Championship | Current champion(s) | Reign | Date won | Days held[11] |